zandaqo/structurae/README.md

 // => true;
 ```

-Sorted collection also provides a set of functions to perform common set operations
+SortedCollection also provides a set of functions to perform common set operations
 and find statistics of any sorted array-like objects without converting them to sorted collection.
  Check [API documentation](https://github.com/zandaqo/structurae/blob/master/doc/API.md) for more information.